From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-The silos closest to the interstate will remain while those closest to Vinton Street appear to be incorporated into the design and even utilized as part of a swimming pool.
+The silos closest to the interstate will remain, while those closest to Vinton Street appear to be incorporated into the design and even used as part of a swimming pool.
 The upper portion of the silos that sit in between will be razed and replaced with two apartment buildings.
-A third apartment building and town houses will be built along 34th Street.
-The complex named The Silos and led by Lite Development and Leo A. Daly will have 225 apartment units and eight town homes.
+A third apartment building and townhouses will be built along 34th Street.
+The complex, named The Silos and led by Lite Development and Leo A. Daly, will have 225 apartment units and eight townhomes.
 It will also include 244 off-street parking stalls.

-A key feature is that it the South Omaha Trail connects to the Field Club Trail which extends north to Leavenworth Street near the Med Center campus.
-While I haven’t seen an update on it recently, there was a grant to build a bridge over Leavenworth Street so that the trail connects to a new trail to be constructed on campus.
+A key feature of the new complex is that it connects to the South Omaha Trail and to the Field Club Trail, which extends north to Leavenworth Street near the Med Center campus.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!